TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 keys, and also for some of the pre-programmed examples for the M1-M12 keys.

-Macros sent to the PC from the built-in keyboard will be saved to file KeyBrdMacro2 and if so selected, assigned to key [M2] if of the modifiers type, and is saved as KeyBrdMacro1 and assigned to key [M1], if of the sequence type (200 chars max).
+Macros sent to the PC from the built-in keyboard will be saved to file KeyBrdMacro2 and if so selected, assigned to key [M2] if of the modifiers type, and is saved as KeyBrdMacro1 an assigned to key [M1], if of the sequence type (200 chars max).
 Press [Up] after sending the macros to the PC to assign them to [M1] or [M2].
 Chaining macros of both types are planned.

 F1-F12 keys are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]3x[1F3]3x[ADD][EXE].
 Press [Up] to assign it to key [M2].
 Once assigned it will survive a reboot.

 The Keyboard has a Direct (to PC) Mode - use the Yellow Options Pad on the bottom right, to switch Direct Mode On/Off.
 A Blue "D" indicator will show if its is on.
 Any character selected (shows in status bar), will be sent to the PC by pressing [EXE] - [ADD] is not necessary.
-If a character or more than one characters have been [ADD]ed they will only be sent after Direct Mode is switched off.
+If a character or more that one characters have been [Add]ed they will only be sent after the Direct Mode is switched off.

 The Keyboard can be used to change various options by sending *option*value command such as:
 * 1 LCD blank timeout - Send the macro *tb*num with the built-in keyboard where num = 0,1-9 - *tb*0 = 120 hours,